Capacity mechanisms

 Second, CRMs must properly integrate consumers to foster demand response.
 There are two main options to do so.
 On the one hand, demand-side response can be allowed to participate explicitly on the supply side of the capacity market to receive payments.
 Today, this is the main approach, as the regulation mandates demand-side resources’ eligibility.
 But demand-side participation has remained limited (less than 3% in 2022[8]).
 On the other hand, demand-side response can be incentivised implicitly by allocating the costs of the capacity market to consumers proportionally to their demand at the time of system scarcity.
 This requires allowing consumers to decide on their desired level of security of supply at the moment of the capacity demand definition.
 Allowing this implicit participation has many theoretical advantages, such as gaining information on consumers’ actual needs, but faces implementation barriers.
 Today’s capacity mechanisms have not yet adopted this approach.[9]

 Third, we might need to evolve from capacity to “system security” mechanisms.
 Historically, firm capacity was the main scarce resource, i.e., having enough capacity installed that can be switched on when needed.
-In a future decarbonised system, we can expect that systems become more “energy-constraint” rather than “capacity constraint”, i.e., not having enough energy in storage (electro-chemical, hydro, hydrogen or other) when there are weeks of low renewable generation.
+In a future decarbonised system, we can expect that systems become more “energy-constrained” rather than “capacity constrained”, i.e., not having enough energy in storage (electro-chemical, hydro, hydrogen or other) when there are weeks of low renewable generation.
 In addition, other services such as ramping, inertia and, in general, flexibility might also become scarce.
 In other words, ensuring long-term security of supply will necessitate procuring new types of services.
 The EMD reform of 2024 has acknowledged this issue by allowing Member States to introduce “non-fossil flexibility support schemes”, or to redesign existing capacity mechanisms to procure non-fossil flexibility.
 This raises many design and implementation challenges.[10]

 Finally, a future-proof adequacy model must take into account cross-border aspects.
 When operated at the national level, CRMs can displace capacity from neighbouring energy-only countries.
 Such externalities are a growing concern because they increase with interconnectivity.
 Explicit cross-border participation[11] was made mandatory with the hope that it would reduce cross-border externalities, but it might fail to do so[12].
 If CRMs become widespread in Europe, a regional approach could become more appropriate.
 In other words, we could consider gradually integrating capacity markets, as we gradually integrated short-term markets.